tranthanhbinh1/promptimal/README.md

 2. Evolve not only the prompts, but the meta-prompts (based on the [PromptBreeder paper](https://arxiv.org/pdf/2309.16797)).
 3. Pre-define some mutation operators.
 4. Generate synthetic tests as part of the evaluation process.

-**Mission:** Make this the easiest-to-use prompt optimizer in the world.